This page contain affiliate links. Please refer to my Disclosures Page for more details.

-Add remaining ingredients and beat with a wooden spoon to combine.
+- Add remaining dry ingredients and beat with a wooden spoon to combine.

-Spoon mixture into a loaf tin, I use an odd sized tin that I got from Amazon, but its super non stick and works everytime, failing this use a 1lb tin.
+- Spoon mixture into a loaf tin, I use a continental tin that I got from Amazon, but its super non stick and works every time, failing this use a 1lb tin.

 - Top with your chosen toppings; banana coins, plantain chips, shredded coconut…